m5stack/m5-docs/docs/en/module/proto13.2_mesu.md

 ## Description

-**PROTO13.2-MEASU** is a stackable DIY proto module for measuring current and voltage, with Multimeter probe and matching base, which is convenient for users to make a simple multimeter.
+**PROTO-MESU 13.2** is a stackable DIY proto module for measuring current and voltage, with Multimeter probe and matching base, which is convenient for users to make a simple multimeter.
 The height of the module is 13.2mm, and a DC power jack is included on the board for external power.

 ## Product Features